learningandplanningICLR/learningandplanning/README.md

 ## Uncertainty - sensitive learning and planning with ensembles

-This is anonymized codebase for experiemnents presented in paper "Uncertainty - sensitive learning and planning with ensembles" https://openreview.net/forum?id=SkglVlSFPS
+This is anonymized codebase for experiments presented in the paper "Uncertainty - sensitive learning and planning with ensembles" https://openreview.net/forum?id=SkglVlSFPS

 ## How to run it